-According to Statista, the estimated number of emails sent and received globally in 2021 is 319.6 billion per day.
+According to Statista, the estimated number of emails exchanged per day in 2023 reached an astounding 347.3 billion.
 As the internet is becoming more and more accessible, there’s no doubt that this number will keep ramping up every year.

 How to See the Number of Unread Emails in Gmail